grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 #### MIDI Messages Description in the DSP Source Code

-MIDI control messages are described as meta-data in UI elements.
+MIDI control messages are described as metadata in UI elements.
 They are decoded by a `MidiUI` class, subclass of `UI`, which parses incoming MIDI messages and updates the appropriate priate control parameters, or sends MIDI messages when the UI elements (sliders, buttons...) are moved.

 #### Defined Standard MIDI messages